cziffery/cziffery/README.md

 - 👋 Hi, I’m @cziffery
-- 👀 I’m interested in get spanked by Lukas
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning suck d
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on my Sub game
+- 💞️ I’m looking to collaborate on my project
-- 📫 How to reach me ur mom
+- 📫 How to reach me mail

 <!---